jamdominguez/React-Learning_ReactJS/README.md

 It is possible add a **throw new Error('error description')** to avoid the application work if a data is necessary in the avaluation.

-To specified the data type we can add more patchs, but it not is the right way, for the work there are **prototypes**.
+To specified the data type we can add more patchs, but it not is the right way, for the work there are **proptypes**.

-The prototypes are using to check the props data type.
+The proptypes are using to check the props data type.
 Are a external dependency, for this reason is necessary install it.

 ```console
 npm install prop-types -SE